twrchtrwyth/pelican/content/git_basics.md

 ## Creating a gitignore file

-Before starting, a file named `.gitignore` (no file extension) should be created within the project folder.
+Before starting, a file named `.gitignore` (no file extension) should be created within the project directory.
 In the case of a Python project (which is how I first encountered Git), it should contain the following text and nothing else:

 ```
 __pycache__/